 When choosing the oil for the vinaigrette, remember to select unrefined or minimally refined, healthy artisanal varieties — or look for naturally flavored oils to increase the flavor profile.
 For an entrée salad, add your favorite protein, such as grilled chicken or tofu.

-- 1 tablespoon vinegar of choice (red wine, white wine, unseasoned rice, Balsamic, apple cider, raspberry, etc.) Can substitute with fresh lemon or lime juice.
+1 tablespoon vinegar of choice (red wine, white wine, unseasoned rice, Balsamic, apple cider, raspberry, etc.) Can also substitute with fresh lemon or lime juice.

 - Whisk the oil and the vinegar together until combined.
 Add the salt and pepper and any optional ingredients, as desired, and whisk together.

-- Divide the salad greens among 4 plates, add the avocado and nuts and drizzle 1 tablespoon of vinaigrette to each salad.
+- Divide the salad greens among four plates, add the avocado and nuts and drizzle 1 tablespoon of vinaigrette to each salad.

-1 serving equals 2 cups salad, 1 tablespoon dressing
+Makes 4 servings (1 serving = 2 cups salad, 1 tablespoon dressing)